Nikolay-Yakunin/promodo-timer/README.md

-This is not a very finalized app, I will refactor and add more features in this project..... maybe)
+This is not a very finalized app, I will refactor and add more features in this project... maybe)

 ## Getting Started